Rock Art displays the Afterlife Journey with a Bird and Ship

 Archaeological evidence from Egyptian tombs supports textual descriptions.
 The boat pits at Giza, particularly those associated with Khufu's pyramid complex (c.
 2580-2510 BCE), contained actual vessels intended for the pharaoh's afterlife journey.
 Scaled-down boat models from Middle Kingdom tombs show remarkable similarity to rock art ship depictions, suggesting shared symbolic traditions.

+These Egyptian beliefs found striking parallels far beyond the Mediterranean.
+Scandinavian Bronze Age rock art (c.
+1800-500 BCE) displays remarkable thematic connections to these southern traditions.
+The Tanum rock art complex in Sweden contains numerous ship images, many associated with cup marks, spirals, and human figures that suggest similar ritual contexts.
 The Kivik grave in Scania (c.
-1400 BCE) represents the most elaborate example of Nordic afterlife art.
-The stone cist contains carved panels showing processions of figures, ships, and birds arranged in apparent narrative sequence.
-Recent analysis suggests the scenes depict the deceased's journey to the afterlife, with ships providing transportation and birds serving as guides (Randsborg 1993).
+1400 BCE) represents the most elaborate example of Nordic afterlife art, with its stone cist containing carved panels showing processions of figures, ships, and birds arranged in apparent narrative sequence.
+Recent analysis suggests these scenes depict the deceased's journey to the afterlife, with ships providing transportation and birds serving as guides (Randsborg 1993).

 Negev Rock Art evidence